 Discover Maldives : Geography

 The unique geological formation of the Maldives archipelago is the result of a long process of evolution and disintegration.
-The 26 Maldivian atolls are in fact former marine volcanoes whose cones collapsed and eroded to disappear completely.
-The life cycle of the coral has given birth to the sand so fine and white that it attracts tourists by the thousands.
-The atolls of the Maldives form a long necklace of white pearls bordered by all shades of blue for more than 800 kilometres.
-The island state has a string of mini-records.
-It is the lowest country in the world, the smallest capital in the world, one of the smallest countries in the world in terms of land area, but also one of the highest urban densities in Male.
-Although the country has nearly 1,200 islands, only 200 are inhabited by Maldivians and nearly 130 have been transformed into island hotels to accommodate tourists from around the world in search of a tropical paradise.
+The 26 Maldivian atolls are in fact former marine volcanoes whose cones collapsed and eroded, eventually disappearing completely.
+The life cycle of the coral has given rise to sand so fine and white that it attracts tourists by the thousands.
+The atolls of the Maldives form a long necklace of white pearls bordered by all shades of blue for more than 800 kilometers.
+The island state is a mini-record-breaker.
+The world's lowest-lying country, the world's smallest capital, one of the world's smallest countries in terms of land area, but also one of the highest urban densities in Malé.
+Although the country has almost 1,200 islands, only around 200 are inhabited by Maldivians, and almost 130 have been transformed into island hotels to accommodate tourists from all over the world in search of a tropical paradise.

 The pearl of the Indian Ocean